springernature/eslint-config-springernature/README.md

 ESLint shareable config used at [Springer Nature](https://www.springernature.com).

+## Requirements

+This package requires:

+* Node version 6 or greater.
+Please have a look at our [open source support page](https://github.com/springernature/frontend-playbook/blob/master/practices/open-source-support.md#node-versions) for details on which versions of node we support, and why.
+* `eslint` version 5 or greater.

 ## Installation

 Our default export contains all of our **ESLint rules**, and includes the following plugins:

 * [`eslint-plugin-import`](https://github.com/benmosher/eslint-plugin-import) _(core)_
 * [`eslint-plugin-promise`](https://github.com/xjamundx/eslint-plugin-promise) _(core)_
 * [`eslint-plugin-unicorn`](https://github.com/sindresorhus/eslint-plugin-unicorn) _(core)_